 Traditionally, personal insurance policies are applied for via a comprehensive in-person or online sign-up process, with successful applicants receiving documentation containing their policy certificate and details of how to make a claim.
 Likewise, the claims process itself can be documentation heavy, and slow to validate and pay out.
 Often these policies provide coverages measured in thousands – such as for health, life, home, and vehicle – with premiums paid monthly or annually.
 In some ways, conventional consumer insurance can be like the portable CD players of old – cumbersome, awkward to navigate, not particularly convenient, and people carried just a few discs at a time.

 Which is where micro insurance comes in, offering an alternative to regular insurance.
-We could, and often do, describe our brand of micro insurance for what it is: digital embedded micro insurance products, underwritten in-house through our Lloyd’s Syndicate 5183 and MIC Re, partner driven global distribution, powerful API enabled straight through processing for claims and policy management.
+We could, and often do, describe our brand of digital reinsurance for what it is: digital embedded micro insurance products, underwritten in-house through our Lloyd’s Syndicate 5183 and MIC Re, partner driven global distribution, powerful API enabled straight through processing for claims and policy management.
 Within the insurance industry these terms are well understood, much like the iPod’s description above within the tech industry.
 But as an explanation of what we do for the everyday person, it’s not necessarily as easy to grasp.

 So, inspired by Jobs’ simple words, we like to characterise micro insurance in a similar manner: $1,000 in your pocket.